-Whether a last minute dinner, lunch on-the-go, or a filling snack, burritos are the perfect food to grab in a pinch.
-Besides being easy to make, they also freeze well.
+- Besides being easy to make, these burritos also freeze well.
 Wrap each burrito in foil and put them in a freezer bag.
 Freeze for up to 3 months.
 This recipe can easily be doubled to make sure you always have them on hand.

 - To save even more time, you can use pre-packaged taco seasoning instead of the individual spices.
 Try to buy a reduced sodium variety since the refried beans and enchilada sauce will have a significant amount of sodium.

 - Feel free to add mild chili peppers or jalapeño to the onion and ground beef mixture if you like extra heat.
 You can also substitute salsa for the enchilada sauce.

 - For a recipe with less fat, swap out the beef for ground turkey meat, and replace the refried beans with canned black or kidney beans.
 To make this recipe vegetarian, use sliced bell peppers in place of the ground meat and add a bit of Spanish rice if you need a bit more heft.